SumanDeyashi/Dr_Ajay_Kanojia_Website/README.md

 Download all files and put it in one folder.
 After that run index.html file on your favorite browser.

-Technology Used: HTML/HTML5, CSS/CSS3, Bootstrap 4, JavaScript.
+Technology Used: HTML/HTML5, CSS/CSS3, Bootstrap 4, JavaScript, jQuery.

 Duration: Apr, 2019.